try-supernova/developer-learn/README.md

 # developer-learn

-developer-learn is a documentation site for pluto developers.
+developer-learn is a documentation site for supernova developers.